Annabel holding a yellow tote of chard leaves

 Assistant Farm Manager

 Having grown up in the suburbs on the east side of Cleveland, farming was not on my radar as a child.
-Though I loved helping my father tend to his vegetable garden and digging in the dirt was a favorite activity of mine (and still is), my understanding of farming and all that it could entail was pretty limited.
-As a fourth grader, I remember taking a career aptitude test, and shuddering upon seeing “Farmer” in bold letters as my result.
-After graduating college with my degree in Anthropology and Studio Art, I was faced with the daunting task of deciding what I wanted to Do With My Life.
-I decided that whatever direction I went, it would have to be something I was passionate about.
-So, I joined AmeriCorps and for two years served in West Virginia and Southern Ohio working with organizations focused on community development and conservation.
-It wasn’t until I found the New Farmer Academy with Countryside Food and Farms, that I fully revisited farming as a tangible career path.
-By that time, my understanding of farming had grown considerably, but I never knew how to pursue it.
+Though I loved helping my father tend to his vegetable garden and digging in the dirt was a favorite activity of mine, my understanding of farming and all that it could entail was pretty limited.
+After graduating college with a degree in Anthropology and Studio Art, I joined AmeriCorps and for two years served in West Virginia and Southern Ohio working with organizations focused on community development and conservation.
+It wasn't until I found the New Farmer Academy with Countryside Food and Farms that I fully revisited farming as a tangible career path.
 Through that training and experience, I found myself at Bay Branch Farm and dove into the world of sustainable agriculture.
 I have loved every moment of it since!